The Basement Prisoners: How Dorothea Dix Exposed America's Hidden Mental Health Horrors

 All these efforts to hide and forget afflicted loved ones reflected society's shared view that mental illness was not a medical condition that could improve with treatment, but a moral stain on the family line.

-The hidden were often neglected and largely forgotten by their own families.
-Their existence was often unknown to outsiders.
+The hidden were often neglected and forgotten, mainly by their own families.
+Their existence was usually unknown to outsiders.

-Sadly, while morally corrupt, these were better options then insane asylums, where patients were “treated” in gruesome and barbaric ways.
+Sadly, while morally corrupt, these were better options than insane asylums, where patients were “treated” in gruesome and barbaric ways.

 An established educator and author of an incredibly popular textbook, Dorothea kept impressive company, hobnobbing with Ralph Waldo Emerson.
 She was also worldly, having spent a year in Europe, where she was taken in by the politician and reformer William Rathbone and his wife.